silzen-ent/Phase-1-Lectures/01_Functions_&_Scope/Readme.md

 ```

-Arrow functions also have the added benefit of passing context, but we won't be covering that today.

 ## Callbacks and HigherOrder Functions

 Functions in JavaScript are treated like any other variable.
-When functions are treated like this, we refer to them as First class.
+When functions are treated like this, we refer to them as First class objects.
 One of the most significant benefits of this is that functions in JavaScript can be passed as arguments to other functions.

 ```
 // A function that returns a function is called a Higher-Order Function.